 Although Career Services offers valuable assistance to prospective teachers, final job placement resides with the candidate.
 Both the Division of Education and Career Services are pleased to help; the initiative, however, must come from the candidate.

 Field Experience

-Almost all professional education courses have planned field experiences; students are expected to spend time in schools in urban, suburban, and rural locations.
-Placements for field experience, including student teaching, are made by the Division of Education and not by the individual student.
+Many of the professional education courses have planned field experiences.
+Students are required to spend time in schools in a variety of settings including urban, suburban and rural locations.